DS-xplorer/practice-set/README.md

-these files contain the basic of python and basics questions to start any pyhton journey
+these files contain the basics of python and basic questions to start the journey in python